apache/qpid-dispatch/console/stand-alone/README.txt

   - cd <install directory>
   - bower install

+For more info on bower see https://bower.io/
+To install bower:
+- sudo dnf install npm
+- sudo npm install -g bower

 To run the web console:
 - Ensure one of the routers in your network is configured with a normal listener with http: true listener {